About Fuld National Institute for EBP

-Ohio State’s Center for Transdisciplinary Evidence-based Practice (CTEP), which created the foundation for the Fuld Institute, has been leading the way in disseminating and teaching best practices to healthcare providers and academics since 2011.
+Ohio State’s Center for Transdisciplinary Evidence-based Practice (CTEP), which created the foundation for the Fuld National Institute for EBP, has been leading the way in disseminating and teaching best practices to healthcare providers and academics since 2011.
 Check out what we are doing now.

 "I first met Bern Melnyk in 2012 when she came to Central Connecticut State University to do an 8-hour EBP workshop and I became an EBP devotee.
 I attended my first immersion in May 2017 because I wanted to be part of an effective movement that would advance evidence-based healthcare.
 As an EBP facilitator, I travel with the Fuld team to spread the EBP word.
 I am honored to be a part of a team that is changing the way we deliver healthcare in the US and the world."